artainmo/machine-learning/natural-language-processing and LLM/README.md

 4. Transform the conditional probability dictionary into a lambda dictionary.
 5. Calculate the log prior by taking the logarithm of the amount of positive tweets divided by the amount of negative tweets.

+#### Testing Naïve Bayes
+We will test by making predictions using lambda dictionary and log prior on test set, after preprocessing that test set of course.
+We make predictions by summing log prior with log likelihood that we calculated by summing lambda values of associated words.
+Predictions are then compared with true labels and accuracy score is calculated from that by dividing correct predictions by total amount of made predictions for test set.

+When predicting on unseen data it is possible some words are not to be found in lambda dictionary built with training set.
+Those words will be considered neutral.

 ## Resources
 * [DeepLearning.AI - Natural Language Processing Specialization](https://www.coursera.org/specializations/natural-language-processing)
 * [codecademy - Apply Natural Language Processing with Python](https://www.codecademy.com/learn/paths/natural-language-processing)